Programie/TalkingMobs/README.md

 # TalkingMobs

-A Bukkit plugin which let mobs talk to the player
+A Minecraft Bukkit plugin which let mobs talk to the player

 ## Installation